sheeshhhhhh/Ecommerce_2024/DEVELOPMENT.md

 DATE FORMAT AS STRING
 "DD_MM_YYYY" // use underscore so that you can split the string late
 // not yes tested

+#BASIC

+JUST RENAME ITEM MODEL IN PRISMA TO PRODUCT LATERR